-responses.
+30In principle, an EITC expansion may affect children in three ways.
+First, holding earnings constant, it increases family income.
+Second, it may affect earnings through family labor supply responses.
 Both of these affect children through available family resources.
-Third, labor supply responses may directly affect children through parental time spent with children.
-If labor supply responses to EITC schedule changes are small, the second and third effects will be negligible, and our baseline estimates identify only the first effect.
-More generally, we can identify the effect of total income changes (i.e., the sum of the first two effects) by controlling for labor supply.
+Finally, labor supply responses may directly affect children through parental time spent with children.
+If labor supply responses to EITC schedule changes are small, the second and third effects will be negligible, and we identify only the first effect.
+More generally, in controlling for labor supply, we identify the sum of the first two effects (i.e. the effect of the total change in income).

-Most empirical studies find very small negative effects of the EITC expansions on hours worked by women who were already working.
-The literature also finds a positive effect on labor market participation among single mothers, but small negative effects on married mothers with working husbands (see Hotz and Scholz 2003, and Eissa and Hoynes 2006).
+also finds a positive effect on labor market participation among single mothers, but small negative effects on married mothers with working husbands (see Hotz and Scholz 2003 and Eissa and Hoynes 2005).
 Specification G of Table 7 adds changes in maternal labor force participation and hours worked to our baseline specifications as additional controls.
 An increase in the number of hours a mother works has small negative estimated effects on children, whereas participation changes have statistically insignificant effects.
-Most important, accounting for changes in mother's labor market participation and hours of work does not affect our main conclusion about the importance of family income.20
+Most importantly, accounting for changes in mother's labor market participation and hours of work does not affect our main conclusion about the importance of family income.31